"You're the American Prometheus, the man who gave them the power to destroy themselves."

 Murphy shines in a transformative performance (mostly seen through his craggly face) as the brilliant but uncompromising scientist as Nolan runs through his professional life through a series of vignettes that go back and forth through time before, after, and during the development of atomic weapons.
 A murderer's row of character actors and movie stars show up to surround him as various historical figures of varying significance.

-Most notably, Emily Blunt makes an absolute meal with the very limited screen time and significance she's given as wife Kitty, while Florence Pugh adds some welcome sizzle and dangers as his troubled communist lover.
+Most notably, Emily Blunt makes an absolute meal with the very limited screen time and significance she's given as wife Kitty, while Florence Pugh adds some welcome sizzle and danger as his troubled communist lover.
 Both Matt Damon and Robert Downey Jr. get a lot to chew on as key government figures who both clash with and admire Oppenheimer's challenging ambition.

 Based on the acclaimed seven-hundred page 2005 book American Prometheus written by biographer Kai Bird and historian Martin J. Sherwin, Nolan's script channels Oppenheimer's life with black-and-white scenes seen as factually objective and sequences in colour as subjective through his point-of-view.